hackhero920/hETH/README.md

 ## ❗ Important differences with the original WETH contract:
 - All functions are **payable** to make the contract as gas-optimized as possible.
+- *balanceOf(address)* is stored at storage slot **address**.
+E. g. if your address is 0x1234...., the slot with your balance is **0x1234...**.
+This optimizes the contract, as we don't have to calculate the mapping slot.
+Storage collisions are unlikely to happen.

 ## 🔧 Test the contracts
 1. Make sure you have the [Huff Compiler](https://docs.huff.sh/get-started/installing/) installed.